San Diego County has its share of military construction projects that might take a back seat to construction of a wall on the U.S.-Mexico border.

 The Pentagon released a list of projects which have not yet been awarded, but which could be postponed so their funds could be diverted under an emergency measure funding President Donald Trump’s border barrier.

-No final decision has been made about which projects may be delayed.
+No final decision has been made about which project may be delayed.

-Among the projects under scrutiny, and their value, according to the Pentagon’s Fact Sheet on Section 2808 Funding Pool:
+Among the projects under scrutiny, according to the Pentagon’s Fact Sheet on Section 2808 Funding Pool:

 $77.8 million for airfield improvements at Naval Base Coronado.